eugenefvdm/hellopeterwatcher/README.md

 # Hello Peter Watcher

-Hello Peter Watcher is a PHP application that monitors reviews at HelloPeter and sends a notification count if there are new ones to BulkSMS, Telegram, or Slack.
+Hello Peter Watcher is a PHP application that monitors unreplied reviews at HelloPeter and sends a notification count if there are new ones to BulkSMS, Telegram, or Slack.

 ## Features